OlaoluwaM/functional-programming/README.md

 > - how to reason about side effects
 > - how to write consistent, general, less ad-hoc APIs

-What does it mean to give careful attention to code's properties?
+What does it mean to give careful attention to the **properties of code**?
 Let's see with an example:

 **Example**